Gunfight at south Florida bar leaves 2 dead and 7 injured | Law-Order

 - United States

-A gunfight at a suburban Miami bar has left two people dead and seven injured.
+A gunfight at a suburban Miami bar left two people dead and seven injured early Saturday.

-Investigators said a fight broke out around 3:30 a.m.
-Saturday at the Martini Bar at the CityPlace Doral mall in Doral, Florida.
-When a security guard intervened, an unnamed man took out a gun and shot and killed the security guard, Miami-Dade Police Detective Alvaro Zabaleta said.

-Six other bystanders were also hit by gunfire — five men and a woman, Lopez said.
+Six other bystanders were also hit by gunfire — four men and two women, officials said.

 The wounded officer has been released from a hospital, WTVJ-TV reported.
-The six bystanders remain hospitalized, with two in critical condition, Zabaleta said.
+The six bystanders remain hospitalised, with two in critical condition, Zabaleta said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)